wangzezhong/visualinteractivedata.github.io/job-datavista.md

 # University Teacher in Data Visualization

 The University of Edinburgh searches for a highly-motivated full-time senior teacher assistant in data visualization to help with the creation and delivery of a __novel online learning course at the intersection of teaching and research__.
-The position is currently running until including July 2020 but further funding until into Spring 2021 is likely.
+The position is open until including July 2020 but further funding until into Spring 2021 is likely.
 The position is based at the __School of Informatics__.
 The successful candidate will have (or be near to completing) a PhD, or equivalent practical work experience in data visualization and the enthusiasm and ability to develop and deliver original cross-disciplinary research-led teaching beyond the University. __Lectures have been recorded from previous courses and we---Benjamin, Uta, and Gian Marco---will help with any advice and support possible__.

 As part of the course, the successfull candidate can be involved in __research in data visualization literacy, data literacy, and teaching visualization__ in an interdisciplinary field.
 This can touch on projects such as